Hybrid Encryption with Certified Deletion in Preprocessing Model: Concluding Remarks

 \section{Concluding Remarks}

 We introduced and formalized pHE-CD and gave two constructions with proved security.
-While the key requirement of our first construction is the same as that of the one-time pad, the second construction relies on a new computationally secure (quantum-safe) DEM-CD that uses a constant-length key to encrypt messages of arbitrary length, thereby avoiding any dependency of the key length on the message length.
+Both constructions allow Bob to re-use his key, and the second construction uses constant-length key.

 The quantum codings of these constructions are Wiesner conjugate coding \cite{wiesner1983conjugate} that can be efficiently implemented using today's quantum technologies.
-The security of our construction does not depend on computational intractability.
-It is derived from fundamental quantum principles, reasonable physical assumptions, and the proven optimality of quantum algorithms for unstructured search (e.g., Grover’s bound \cite{boyer1998tight,grover1996fast}), offering a promising path toward long-term data security in the presence of evolving computational capabilities.
-The pHE-CD framework provides a foundation for constructing pHE-CD that use QKD for the construction of iKEM.
-Such a composition requires extending qKEM security to include adversaries with query access to the encapsulation oracle, and is future work.
+The security of our construction is independent on computational hardness assumptions and instead relies on fundamental quantum principles, standard physical assumptions, and the optimality of quantum algorithms for unstructured search (e.g., Grover’s bound \cite{boyer1998tight,grover1996fast}), providing robustness against future computational advances.
+The pHE-CD framework enables constructions based on QKD-derived iKEMs; extending qKEM security \cite{11195563} to adversaries with encapsulation-oracle access is left for future work.